Helsinki, Finland

 People living in Helsinki were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "I wish I had brought ponds cold cream.
 Not missing much else!
 And more 3 pin to 2 pin plug converters- I forgot that all my electrical goods will need them here.
 I don't have any medical or dental records- maybe I should have requested copies of those.
 I wish I had left at home a lot of printed out info- it took up weight allowance moving and it's all available on the internet.
-Otherwise I travelled very light," commented one expat who made the move to Helsinki.
+Otherwise I travelled very light," said one expat who made the move to Helsinki.

-"• Clothes suitable for all types of weather conditions • Comfortable shoes and rain boots • Water-resistant coat, gloves, and a hat • Toiletries and essential medical supplies • Documents such as passport, visa, and medical records • Laptops, mobile phones, charger, and adapters • Local currency and emergency cash • Power strips and surge protectors • Kitchen items such as pots, pans, cutlery, and small appliances • Blankets and sleeping bag • Bedding and pillows • Essential furniture such as chairs or tables • First aid kit • Local maps and guide books • Insect repellent • Laundry supplies • Binoculars or cameras," remarked one expat living in Helsinki, Finland.
+"• Clothes suitable for all types of weather conditions • Comfortable shoes and rain boots • Water-resistant coat, gloves, and a hat • Toiletries and essential medical supplies • Documents such as passport, visa, and medical records • Laptops, mobile phones, charger, and adapters • Local currency and emergency cash • Power strips and surge protectors • Kitchen items such as pots, pans, cutlery, and small appliances • Blankets and sleeping bag • Bedding and pillows • Essential furniture such as chairs or tables • First aid kit • Local maps and guide books • Insect repellent • Laundry supplies • Binoculars or cameras," explained one expat living in Helsinki, Finland.

 Where should I setup a bank account in Helsinki?